Join the Legacy Circle

 - tax benefits for you and your loved ones

-- being in control of how your money is used after your lifetime and the impact it has
+- control over how your money is used after your lifetime and the impact it has

-- a variety of options, see below, so you can customize an option to reach your goals, provide for your loved ones, and make a gift to people and the planet
+- a variety of options - see below - that you can customize to reach your goals, provide for your loved ones, and make a gift to people and the planet

 Please contact Trina Noonan, Managing Director via email or call or (503) 688-5579 if you have already designated Health In Harmony as a beneficiary or would like to make a Legacy Circle gift to Health In Harmony.

 For more information, Health In Harmony’s Gift Acceptance and Solicitation Policy provides guidance for donations we can accept and how we process them.